Wednesday’s ‘General Hospital’ Spoilers: Nikolas & Ava Are Rattled

 According to General Hospital teasers from SheKnows Soaps, Molly will be struggling with her guilt as Stella pops up to check in on TJ.
 Jax will be feeling guilty over something while Sonny receives some support from Lulu.
 Jason gets a potentially upsetting phone call, and everybody can expect to see Carly, Scotty, Brook Lynn, and Chase at various points too.

 The sneak peek for the September 23 General Hospital episode teases that Ava will give Nina a peek at the text that she received.
 Nina will be stunned as Ava spells out that somebody saw her sharing that smooch with Franco.
-Elsewhere, Nikolas will visit the pier and it appears that he will spot a camera.
-He’ll voice some surprise and frustration over what he finds.
+Elsewhere, Nikolas will visit the pier and it appears that he will meet someone there.
+He’ll voice some surprise and frustration over who arrives.

 Could it be that Elizabeth and Franco coordinated this?
 That has been one theory among General Hospital fans, but it’s not known for certain yet whether that’s what happened.
 During Tuesday’s episode, Franco approached Liz and noted that they needed to talk, but then viewers were left hanging from there.